ivangfr/knative-minikube-environment/helloworld-go/README.md

    1. Start watching the pods in `dev` namespace
       ```
-      kubectl get pods -n dev -w
+      kubectl get pods --namespace dev --watch
       ```

-      And wait a bit without making any requests, you will see that kubernetes will scale to `0` the number of `helloworld-go` pods
+      Wait a bit without making any requests, you will see that kubernetes will terminate the `helloworld-go` pod.

+      By calling the endpoint again, a new `helloworld-go` pod will be created.

 ## Cleanup